Classes

 Project: handmade jewelry/valuables box

 Tools required for class: ear and eye protection, tape measure, set (6) of good chisels.
-Low angle block plane ( Most of the following tools are available at Ebanista).
+Low angle block plane (Most of the following tools are available at Ebanista).
 6” adj square, layout tools, low-angle block plane, Japanese saw. plus many others.
 Call w questions.

 In this 6 week class, we will go more into depth on hand tools, including proper care and techniques and strategies for their use.
 You will learn why a planed finish is superior to one that is sanded.
 Why a marking knife is superior to a pencil for laying out joinery.
-Why accurate use of layout tools such as a combination square and a marking knife are so critical to superior woodworking.
+Why accurate use of layout tools such as a combination square and a marking knife are so critical to fine woodworking.
 Why we believe that an intimate understanding of your chisels will start to reveal what you are capable of doing with wood.
 We will also start learning some of the joints that are the foundation of building furniture and cabinetry.
 In Beginnings II we will focus on the splined miter joint and frame-and-panel construction and include them in the class project: a handmade jewelry/valuables box.

 There will also be consistent short practice sessions with our new hand planes and sharpening with Japanese water stones.
 Sharpening is perhaps the most important skill in all of woodworking and one you will continue to improve on and come to love throughout the years you work in wood.
 Even many people who have worked wood a very long time skip past learning this essential skill and are forever limited in what they are capable of.
 You should finish this class with a thorough exposure to hand tools and a very solid foundation to begin mastering them and incorporating them into your work.
 They will be emphasized and practiced in every subsequent class at Ebanista.